-Here is the schedule of Nagahama Hikiyama Festival events in 2017 (times are approximate, and delays may occur).
+Here is a detailed schedule of Nagahama Hikiyama Festival events in 2018 (times are approximate, and delays may occur).
 Also see the festival map toward the end of this post.
 The photos are screenshots from my video embedded above.
 Click on the photo to see the respective video segment.

 From Nagahama Hachimangu Shrine, they march through Otemon-dori shopping arcade to Hokoku Shrine across town where they pray and splash in a well again.
 On their last worshipping day on April 12, Otemon-dori shopping arcade has festival musicians and representatives from non-performing floats (i.e. those not performing in the festival this year) to greet the wakashu men.
 They play festival music (called shagiri 囃子) and offer cups of sake (rice wine) to the wakashu leaders and Kujitori-nin.
 They shout “Yoisa!
 Yoisa!” the whole time and drink a lot of sake.

 You will notice that they wear different colored headbands.
 The young man wearing a red headband is the Kujitori-nin (籤取り人) who will draw the lot at the lot-drawing ceremony on April 13.
 The men wearing a blue headband are the guards (警護) who direct the wakashu.
 The men with a white headband are the rank and file.
 When a float’s wakashu pass by another float’s wakashu, a scuffle may break out since they are rivals in drawing lots.
 Quite a spectacle at both shrines and in-between.